LastPass Review 2024: Has It Earned Our Trust?

 Since LastPass has such a robust free product offering, it’s more than likely the company is selling data to recoup profits lost.
 After reading the U.S. privacy policy listed on the website, it's pretty clear that’s exactly what’s happening.
 LastPass is even using aggregated data from other parts of the web to create a clearer picture of you for marketing purposes.

-There are several red flags in that statement.
-Identifying “new prospects for marketing” means selling your data to marketers.
-It’s also concerning that LastPass notes it can “correct and enrich personal data” you provide along with data it collects from outside sources.
+It’s also concerning that LastPass notes it can “Rectify or correct personal data about you that is inaccurate, incomplete or out-of-date” you provide along with data it collects from outside sources.
 Why would a password manager need to “correct and enrich” your personal data?
 Why wouldn’t it just store your passwords and leave the rest of your identity alone?

 These are the types of questions you should ask when looking at a product to which you give so much information.
 Since you’re sharing personal, financial, health, and other login details with LastPass, selling that information seems counterintuitive to the purpose of its service — keeping your data secure.